Creating Tickets Follow

 The default ticket quantity, or number of tickets available for purchase, is 50.
 Adjust this to any desired amount.

-Click Show guests number of tickets remaining to display the number of available tickets in the ticket’s order form.
+Click Show guests number of remaining tickets to display the available tickets in the ticket’s order form.

 Per-Order Limit

-Per-Order Limit allows you to set the number of tickets a guest can buy in an order.
+Per-Order Limit allows you to set the number of tickets guests can buy in an order.

 Enter a minimum and maximum quantity.